-We highly recommend that anyone going on a trek should arrive to Cusco at least 2 full days in advance of their hike to acclimatize to the elevation.
+We highly recommend that anyone going on a trek should arrive to Cusco at least 2 full days in advance of their hike to acclimate to the elevation.

-The very first thing you'll want to do when you get to Cusco is head to the City-Center, a short walk from most hotels, and exchange cash for the Peruvian Sole.
+One of the first things you'll want to do when you get to Cusco is head to the City-Center, a short walk from most hotels, and exchange cash for the Peruvian Sole.
 We suggest exchanging at least $150-$200 USD/person in cash.
 You can exchange it back if you have extra Soles at the end of your trip.

 PRO-TIP: Before you arrive in Peru, check the conversion rates using something like the XE Currency Converter.
 When you get to the City-Center you'll notice a lot of merchants that exchange money, find one with the closest rate to the one you saw prior to your trip.